sorata000x/Assembly_Project_Test/README.md

 # Progress

 **Update**
- - Added test for Chapter 5 Exercise 10.Fibonacci Generator
+ - Added test for Chapter 5 Exercise 11.Finding Multiples of K

 **Issue**

 **Working On**
  - Test the program with textbook projects
-    - Write test for Chaper 5
+    - Write test for Chapter 5

 **Future**